Mark Guy: Professional career

-Saskatchewan Roughriders

 Guy signed with the Saskatchewan Roughriders in March 1989.
 He played in seven games for the Roughriders during the 1989 season, catching seven passes for 144 yards and one touchdown.
 He also recorded four receptions for 100 yards in the 77th Grey Cup, a 43-40 win over the Hamilton Tiger-Cats on November 26, 1989.
 Guy totaled 29 receptions for 328 yards and two touchdowns in twelve games for the Roughriders in 1990.
 He was later released by the team.

-Calgary Stampeders

 Guy was then signed by the Calgary Stampeders in June 1991.
 He caught 16 passes for 264 yards and one touchdown in seven games for the team during the 1991 season.
 He also had 29 punt returns for 401 yards.

-Detroit Drive

 On July 1, 1992, the Detroit Free Press reported that Guy had signed with the Detroit Drive.
 He recorded three receptions for 29 yards for the team during the 1992 season.
 He also accumulated four tackles, three pass breakups and one fumble recovery that was returned for a touchdown.
 The Drive won ArenaBowl VI against the Orlando Predators by a score of 56-38 on August 22, 1992.